Connect with others who understand.

 Short-Term Housing

-If your nearest cancer treatment center is far from home, know that treatment centers and clinics usually offer free or low-cost short-term housing options at nearby hotels for the duration of your treatment.
+If your cancer treatment center is far from home, treatment centers and clinics usually offer free or low-cost short-term housing options at nearby hotels for the duration of your medical treatment.
 Contact your clinic’s staff or oncology social worker to ask about these options.

 The American Cancer Society’s Hope Lodge program offers free short-term housing if you have to travel far from home for cancer treatment.
 The Healthcare Hospitality Network also offers options for low-cost housing during cancer treatment.